aaropaltemaa/BookHaven/README.md

 ## User Profiles
 Create and manage personal profiles with details such as name, age, and reading preferences.

-## Book Listing
-Maintain lists of books you own, have read, or want to read using simple and intuitive controls.

-## Search
-A tool to search for books by title, author, ISBN, or keywords.

-## Discover New Books
-Explore recommendations based on genres, authors, or community favorites.

 ## Personalized Dashboard
 View personalized recommendations, reading progress, and community updates on your dashboard.